 And we saw plenty of deer and heard the high-pitched whistle of an Olympic marmot at the end and then saw one sunning himself on the side of the road.

 He was owning the joint!

 The Olympic marmot can only be found on the Olympic Peninsula and are so cool I hope you see one.

-If you want to experience serenity and calm water activities in the Olympic Park Washington, then escape to its striking alpine and sub-alpine lakes of all shapes, sizes and colors.
+If you want to experience the serenity and calm water activities in the Olympic Park Washington, then escape to its striking alpine and sub-alpine lakes of all shapes, sizes, and colors.

 From Lake Crescent to Lake Quinault, from Hoh Lake to Heart Lake, the Olympic Peninsula has no shortage of beautiful bodies of water.